Max-Thunderbolt/Municipality-App/README.md

 - **Verify Dependencies**: Ensure all required .NET Framework components are installed
 - **Test Data**: Use sample data to test functionality before using real data
 - **Backup Data**: Always backup user profiles before making changes

+## Change Log

+Part 1 - 2 changes:

+1. Refined user engagement so that the chosen user engagement strategy is seamlessly integrated, positively influencing user participation.
+2. Updated README so that it is excellent, providing all relevant information for compiling, running, and using the software.
+3. Updated UI to ensure that the interface maintains a consistent color scheme and layout, enhancing user familiarity.
+Labels, buttons, and instructions are clear and easily understood.
+Feedback mechanisms are implemented effectively, keeping users informed.
+The interface is responsive, accommodating various screen sizes.
+4. Implemented event handlers for button clicks and user interactions, ensuring flawless functionality.
+Appropriate data structures (e.g., CustomList) are used efficiently to manage and organise user-reported issues.

+Part 2 - 3 changes:

+1. Incorporated custom data structures throughout the solution, including:
+   - `CustomList`, `CustomDictionary`, `CustomQueue`, `CustomStack`, `CustomSortedSet`, and `CustomSortedDictionary` for bespoke collection handling.
+   - Tree suite (`BasicTree`, `BinaryTree`, `BinarySearchTree`, `AvlTree`, `RedBlackTree`) to model timelines, rankings, and lookups.
+   - `MinHeap` for urgency queues and `ServiceGraph` for traversal + MST analytics.
+2. Enhanced the Local Events & Announcements experience, aligning the engagement form with the new data structures and recommendation services to deliver personalised, high-performance content.
+3. Strengthened the documentation and sample data footprint so that events, announcements, and engagement workflows can be demonstrated end-to-end during evaluation.

 ## License